nina-huangg/Forensics-Pursuit/ROP-students/Sarah/README.md

     - Can then dust the fingerprint, once that happens the view is zoomed in on the dusted fingerprint
     - The player can then place the scalebar, lifting tape place on a backing card and put in an evidence bag and seal it
   - Implemented the flashlight effect for the ALS flashlights and the UV flashlight
+  - Added outlines to interactable objects
+  - Added the different cursors
+  - Added dialogue messages, for events such as colledcting a piece of evidence, discovering blood or a fingerprint, and warning/guiding messages for the player
+  - Changed the casefile evidence to be two separate screens, one for the collected evidence, one for the pictures
+  - Fixed how the knife is packaged, you now first need to put the knife in a plastic tube, seal it with the tamper tape, then put the tube in the evidence bag and tape it
+  - Changed how water is put on the swab to match how the chemical solutions are put on the swab
+  - Added separate button for the backing card
+  - Added the debrief scene before the player enters the house
+  - Fixed bug that kept leading the player to the fingerprint scene and taping the evidence bag

 ## Feedback Received:
 - Limit the scenario to one room/seciton (completed, the scenario now only takes place in the kitchen near the stove)